Zădăreni

-Zădăreni (Saderlach; Zádorlak) is a commune in Arad County, Romania, is situated in the northern part of the Vinga Plateau, along the Mureș valley.
+Zădăreni (Saderlach; Zádorlak) is a commune in Arad County, Romania.
+It is situated in the northern part of the Vinga Plateau, along the Mureș valley.
 Its territory occupies 2145 hectares.
 It is composed of two villages: Bodrogu Nou (Újbodrog) and Zădăreni (situated at 8 km from Arad).
 These were part of Felnac Commune until 2004, when they were split off.

 Population

-According to the last census, the population of the commune counts 2323 inhabitants, out of which 96,6% are Romanians, 3,1% Ukrainians and 0,1% are of other or undeclared nationalities.
+According to the last census, the population of the commune counts 2323 inhabitants, of which 96.6% are Romanians, 3.1% are Ukrainians and 0.1% are of other or undeclared nationalities.

 History

-The traces of inhabitance in this place date back to the antiquity.
+The traces of inhabitancy in Zădăreni can be dated back to antiquity.

 In the archaeological site called "Cartierul Nou" ("New Quarter") in Zădăreni a settlement from the Iron Age and a Roman necropolis have been found.
 Despite this fact, Zădăreni was first mentioned only in 1333 while Bodrogu Nou in 1828.